Labonte-LucPaul/ifbind/README.md

 To use the interactive mode use the argument `--interactive` (or `-I`).

 The interactive mode allow you to connect/disconnect binded interfaces by providing a CLI.
-Nothe that the logs are outputed in the fine `ifbind.log` located in `pwd`.
+Note that the logs are outputed in the fine `ifbind.log` located in `pwd`.

 To view a list of commands, in the CLI type `help`.